 A test result shows that if the tag is placed at 4 meters from the reader and reads the output rate of 21, it can achieve more than 50% of the reading rate decibel.

-Semi-passive RFID tags contain batteries for two reasons.
+Semi-passive RFID labels contain batteries for two reasons.
 One is that the battery is needed to power the IC.
 The forward link typically provides power to the tag and also provides tag communication capabilities.
 Its range is generally much shorter than the return link.
 The return link refers to the round trip from the reader to the tag and back to the reader.
 So it has a more extended range than the forward link.
 It shows that the limiting factor of the passive tag reading range is power supply rather than distance.
 The tag is not how far away from the antenna it can decode the signal, but where in the antenna it is powered.
 Thus the battery inside the tag can continuously power the IC and has a more extended read range than a passive tag.

 The second is that the environmental sensor is located on the tag.
 The ecological sensor requires a constant source of power to guarantee operation.
 It also requires a higher power level than the IC inside the tag.
 Passive tags do not have internal batteries, so they cannot provide a reliable power source for environmental sensors.
 It can only passively receive the energy supplied by the reader, which is also still very limited.